-F. FIXED ASSETS AND SOFTWARE LICENSE
+F. FIXED ASSETS

 Expenditures for fixed assets are stated at cost less accumulated depreciation.
 MLC capitalizes all additions and improvements over \$5,000.
 Donated assets are valued at their estimated fair values on the date of contribution.
 Depreciation is calculated on the straight-line method over the estimated useful lives of between two to five years.
-Software license is amortized over the license term.